liapatiso95-ctrl/character-sheet/spells.md

 As a Bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
 A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell's range.

-***Cantrip Scaling***.
-You can create one additional light when you reach 5th level (five lights), 11th level (six lights), and 17th level (seven lights).
+***Cantrip Upgrade.*** You can create one additional light when you reach 5th level (five lights), 11th level (six lights), and 17th level (seven lights).
 From 11th level you can form an image of a Large creature by combining the lights.

 #### Decaying Touch
 *Necromancy Cantrip*